Obra-Studio/shadcn-ui-kit/README.md

 ## What am I looking at?

-This is the reposistory for the documentation website at [shadcn.obra.studio](https://shadcn.obra.studio/).
+This is the repository for the documentation website at [shadcn.obra.studio](https://shadcn.obra.studio/).

 ## What is Obra-Studio/shadcn-ui-kit?